 **General Invitation Tips** — If you choose to make your own invitations, don’t forget to include the date, location, and time of your event.
 It is also helpful to put the host’s name, RSVP by date, and either your phone number or email.

 You can always find lots of great online party invitations with a free RSVP manager at Evite,

 Here are some more invitations that would be great with this theme:

 Horse Theme Birthday Party Decorations

 Fence Your Party Area — Cut cardboard boxes into rectangular planks to make a fence to hang on the walls in your party area.
 Make the boards look even more realistic by using a black marker to draw squiggly lines that look like wood grain.
-Hang horse posters or horse wall decals behind your cardboard fence to create the look of an indoor paddock.
+Hang horse posters or put a life-size cardboard horse behind your fence to create the look of an indoor paddock.

 Make a Fun Horse Centerpiece — Use an arrangement of toy horses as your table centerpiece.
-For an extra touch, you could scatter horse confetti around them or tie a balloon bouquet in the center.
+For an extra touch, you could tie a balloon bouquet in the center.
 Horseshoes make great balloon weights.

 Use Riding Gear as Decorative Accents — Do you have a riding helmet, a riding crop, trophies, ribbons, or tack?
 Consider using all of these things when decorating for your horse theme birthday party.